Stormy Daniels: Personal life

-Daniels was married to Pat Myne (real name Bartholomew James Clifford) from 2003 to 2005, and took his legal surname Clifford.
-She was married to Michael Mosny (screen name Mike Moz) from 2007 to 2009.
+Daniels was married to Pat Myne.
+She was married to Michael "Mike Moz" Mosny from 2007 to 2009.
 She was arrested in July 2009 pertaining to a domestic violence charge by Mosny.
-She married Glendon Crain in 2010; they have a daughter.
-Crain filed for divorce in July 2018.
+In 2015 she married Brendon Miller, with whom she has a daughter.
+Miller filed for divorce in July 2018.
 In 2022, she married porn star Barrett Blade.

 Daniels has been fond of horses her entire life; she owns several and has won multiple blue ribbons at equestrian events.

-In 2019, Daniels came out as bisexual.
+Daniels came out as bisexual in 2019.

 Legal affairs

 Trump affair allegations

-In October 2016, shortly before the presidential election, Donald Trump's personal lawyer Michael Cohen paid Daniels $130,000 in hush money to deny that she had an affair with Trump a decade earlier in 2006.
+In October 2016, shortly before the presidential election, Donald Trump's personal lawyer Michael Cohen paid Daniels $130,000 to deny that she had an affair with Trump a decade earlier in 2006.
 Trump's spokespeople have denied the affair and accused Daniels of lying.

-On behalf of his client, Cohen denied the existence of an affair between Trump and Daniels, but he later stated: "In a private transaction in 2016, I used my own personal funds to facilitate a payment of $130,000 to Ms. Stephanie Clifford."
+In January 2018, the affair and payoff were reported by the Wall Street Journal.
+Subsequently in January: